Ennis, Carter Jr. come up big as Magic beat Bulls 115-106

 Magic: C Mo Bamba (bruised left hip) was held out after he exited Monday’s loss to San Antonio.
 The third-year pro set career scoring highs in two of the three games before that. … Coach Steve Clifford described Vucevic as a player who leaves a “lasting impression” on teammates and a “role model” for younger players because of his dedication on the court and in the weight room.
 He also said Chicago “will be a great place” for Vucevic.
 “He’s very upbeat, very excited about his teammates, really likes them, loves Billy (Donovan), who I think will be a great coach for him,” said Clifford, who visited with Vucevic before the game.

-Bulls: Vucevic’s only other game against them was during his 2011-12 rookie season with Philadelphia. … Garrett Temple played 10 minutes after missing the previous eight games because of a strained right hamstring.
+Bulls: Vucevic’s only other game against the Magic was during his 2011-12 rookie season with Philadelphia. … Garrett Temple played 10 minutes after missing the previous eight games because of a strained right hamstring.
 “He’s a great, great competitor,” Donovan said.
 “He’s a team guy.
 And he’ll do whatever he can to help.”

 UP NEXT